abhay-ramesh/pushduck/README.md

 });
 ```

 Certainly!
-Here are some different example usage scenarios for the `next-s3-uploader` package:
+Here are some different example usage scenarios for the `pushduck` package:

 ### Basic File Upload